 Mapping your organisation and applications is crucial because it enables you to decide which application to prioritise and which transformation strategy to adopt.

-The specific steps you should take, particularly in mapping your applications, are detailed in our forthcoming book, ‘Modernising legacy applications in the public sector’.
+The specific steps you should take, particularly in mapping your applications, are detailed in our book, ‘Modernising legacy applications in the public sector’.
 However, it’s worth exploring the key differences between mapping organisations and applications here, so that digital, data and technology leaders can get an idea of what’s required.

 The key difference between these two approaches is the level of detail you must go into.
 For your organisation, you can use broad brush strokes to sketch a landscape of how things work and interoperate.
 It’s also really important to do this organisational mapping first, so that your transformation is centred on user and organisational needs from the start.